 Please contact the Governor's office (360-902-4111) and your elected officials

-(link to find your elected officials) and RESPECTFULLY urge them to:
+(link to find Washington State elected officials) and RESPECTFULLY urge them to:

 ~ Increase funding and conservation efforts to provide and restore salmon habitat, especially in key river systems that provide food for orcas;

-~ Take fast action to increase Chinook and chum hatchery production to help Southern Resident orcas in the near term;
+~ Take fast action to increase Chinook and chum hatchery production at a scale and where possible to ensure minimizing harm to wild salmon, to help Southern Resident orcas find prey in the near term;

-~ Give Southern Resident orcas a significant allotment of the Chinook "take;"
+~ Work with regulating entities to give Southern Resident orcas a significant allotment of the Chinook "take."

 ~ Support and/or volunteer for your favorite salmon, habitat, and orca nonprofit organizations;